The complete list of speed bump types

 Driveways leading to commercial and public places usually have a high traffic flow.
 Driveway speed bumps are mainly installed on driveways to slow down traffic to reduce the chances of an accident.

 - Gravel road speed bumps

-Gravel road bumps are installed to force the high-speed motorist, bicyclists, buses, and cars to reduce their speed below 10 mph.
-It decreases gravel propel, which is harmful and unpleasant for the pedestrian.
+Gravel road bumps are installed to force high-speed motorists, bicyclists, buses, and cars to reduce their speed below 10 mph.
+It decreases gravel propel, which is harmful and unpleasant for pedestrians.